 The cover letter is your marking document, try keeping it unique.
-Don’t simply rehash your resume, instead you should be elaborating on the best parts from it.
+Don’t simply rehash your resume, instead, you should be elaborating on the best parts of it.
 Try to draw the reader’s attention to your specific skills and experience.
 And, explain why the job is vital for your career goals.
 Also, justify the gaps in your resume, if any.

 In the design world, your formatting plays an essential role in making the cover letter look professional and smart.
 Ensure that the format of the cover letter matches your resume.
 Both of them should complement each other.

 Tailor your cover letter in a way that it can’t be ignored.
-Focus on incorporating your soft skills, such as- work ethic, ability to meet deadlines, work overtime (quite common in architecture), effective communication skills, quick learner, teamwork, etc.
+Focus on incorporating your soft skills, such as work ethic, ability to meet deadlines, working overtime (quite common in architecture), effective communication skills, quick learning, teamwork, etc.

 After you’ve proofread your work a few times, get your friend to read it.
 You can also give your friend a copy of the job description, so they can ensure you’ve filled all the gaps.

 A cover letter helps to introduce your resume to the prospective employer.
 It tells them everything they need to know about a potential candidate and the reason why they’re contacting the firm.
 Use this forum to explain your situation, but be honest with your descriptions.

 Here are the three fundamental parts, which give the basic outline of your cover letter:

 1. Introductory paragraph

 You must focus on answering the unvoiced questions of the employer, which include- Who are you?
 Why are you contacting me?
 Which position are you applying for?
 Why should I hire you?

 Give a slight hint of what you can offer to the firm by briefly mentioning your qualifications, skills, and experience.
 Your answers should be clear and crisp so that each sentence is simple to grasp.